pennal/addresses/README.md

 ### Assignment 3 - Prepare a brief presentation 💡

 In the 2nd interview you present your solution and explain your design decisions.
 Be prepared for a brief Q&A.

+## Once you are done 🎓

+When you are done with your work please raise a pull request.
+In order to match the PR with your application please provide your full name as a PR comment.
+Thank you.

+## Questions ❔

+If you have any questions please do not hesiate to contact me at silvio@onstructive.ch